h0r0m4n/h0r0m4n.github.com/work/2021/siae-saas.md

 - **Scalability** – Design never ends, everything must be changeable and scalable for the different use cases and business needs.
 - **Comprehensive IA** – Provide more semantics for the users and their needs.

-{% video "siae-sass-1" "full" "Overview of our design principles (in italian language)" %}
+{% video "siae-sass-1" "full" "autoplay" "Overview of our design principles (in italian language)" %}

 ## Documentation website